Optum/dce/docs/quickstart.md

 When the last command is complete, you will have DCE deployed into your master account.

-### Provisioning the IAM role in the child account

 ### Adding child accounts to the account pool